cheylea/selfverification-evoting/README.md

 ```

 ## Step Two
-Create the folder `instance` in the repository as indicated in the directory.
+Create the folder `instance` if required in the repository as indicated in the directory.
 Create a file caled `config.py`.
 Copy and paste and save into it the below:

 ```python
 SECRET_KEY = ''